Origin, Courses & Branches

 iii) Mandible division.

-Trigeminal Ganglion has a sensory root going to CNS connects with three nuclei; mesencephalic nucleus, central pontine nucleus and spinal nucleus of trigeminal system.
-It has also a motor root connected with motor nucleus and goes along the mandibular nerve.
+Trigeminal Ganglion has a sensory root going to CNS connects with three nuclei; mesencephalic nucleus, central pontine nucleus, and spinal nucleus of the trigeminal system.
+It has also a motor root connected with the motor nucleus and goes along the mandibular nerve.

 Proprioception fibers coming from mastication muscles divert to the mesencephalic nucleus.
-Fine touch fibers coming from the face and mucosal area like nose and palate come to central pontine nucleus.
-Pain and temperature fibers from trigeminal sensory system are connected to spinal nucleus of trigeminal system.
+Fine touch fibers coming from the face and mucosal areas like nose and palate come to the central pontine nucleus.
+Pain and temperature fibers from the trigeminal sensory system are connected to the spinal nucleus of the trigeminal system.

 Origin of Maxillary Nerve & its Course

-Maxillary nerve takes origin from trigeminal ganglion and it moves forward in the lateral wall of cavernous sinus.
-It transverses through cavernous sinus and leaves middle cranial fossa through foramen rotundum and enters to pterygopalatine fossa.
-Formen rotundum is a communication between middle cranial fossa and pterygopalatine fossa.
-Pterygopalatine fossa is a pyramidal bony space below the posterior end of orbit, behind the upper and posterior part of maxilla and anterior inferior to the middle cranial fossa.
+Maxillary nerve takes origin from trigeminal ganglion and it moves forward in the lateral wall of the cavernous sinus.
+It transverses through the cavernous sinus and leaves the middle cranial fossa through the foramen rotundum and enters the pterygopalatine fossa.
+Foramen rotundum is communication between the middle cranial fossa and pterygopalatine fossa.
+Pterygopalatine fossa is a pyramidal bony space below the posterior end of the orbit, behind the upper and posterior part of the maxilla, and anterior inferior to the middle cranial fossa.

-The maxillary nerve passes anteriorly through pterygopalatine fossa having very strong communication/branches going to the pterygopalatine ganglion.
-Then it moves to the inferior orbital fissure and enters into floor of the orbit, at this point, we can say that maxillary nerve continues as infra orbital nerve.
-This nerve initially passes through infra orbital groove then moves forward through infra orbital canal, leaving this canal through infra orbital foramen and here it gives branches like palpebral branches, nasal branches and superior labial branches.
+The maxillary nerve passes anteriorly through the pterygopalatine fossa having very strong communication/branches going to the pterygopalatine ganglion.
+Then it moves to the inferior orbital fissure and enters into the floor of the orbit, at this point, we can say that the maxillary nerve continues as the infraorbital nerve.
+This nerve initially passes through an infraorbital groove then moves forward through the infraorbital canal, leaving this canal through the infraorbital foramen, and here it gives branches like palpebral branches, nasal branches and superior labial branches.